MicrosoftDocs/azure-dev-docs/articles/terraform/aztfexport-ht1.md

 This guide provides quickstarts along with pros and cons for each option.

 ## Using the UI
 Simply use the arrow keys while in the UI to navigate to a resource, then press delete to skip the resource.
 Then, you can import as normal.
-To undo this, press delete again.
+To undo, press delete again.

 Pros:
 -	Easy and simple; one Delete button is all you need